sanchezcarlosjr/evanotebook/README.md

 🗺️ Roadmap:
 * Implement Bluetooth, gRPC, GraphQL and SSH protocols.
 * Bypass transparently CORS restrictions.
-* Integrate AutoGPT to control whatever environment you want (including the notebook itself) in real-time using the different protocols and languages provided by libp2p.
+* Integrate [Langchain](https://js.langchain.com/docs/) to control whatever environment you want (including the notebook itself) in real-time using the different protocols and languages provided by libp2p.
 * Built-in open source alternatives to commercial AI products.

 # Why?